|Reviews & Columns|

 Night of the Living Dead

-Elliott Stein of The Village Voice called Night Of The Living Dead is 'the most influential horror film since Psycho, which is probably true and now the film gets its due as part of the Criterion Collection.
+A quote on the back of the packaging for this release from Elliott Stein of The Village Voice states that Night Of The Living Dead is 'the most influential horror film since Psycho, which is probably true.
 Fans and critics alike will be hard pressed to think of another film that has had a bigger impact on modern horror films.
 In fact, Night Of The Living Dead has really gone on to be more than just a film, it's literally become an important part of American pop culture as a whole and it's influence can be seen not only in films but also in novels, comic books, video games, television shows and even music.
 Not bad for a movie made forty years ago by a small commercial film company made on a small budget in rural Pennsylvania!

 Barbara tries to leave the house but is stopped by a man named Ben (Duane Jones) who convinces her to stay in the house with him.
 He starts to board up the windows and the doors to keep the zombies at bay while Barbara zones out on the touch.
 Neither realize that a couple named Harry (Karl Hardman) and Helen Cooper (Marilyn Eastman) have been hiding in the basement with their daughter, Karen (Kyran Schon), and two teenagers named Tom (Keith Wayne) and Judy (Judith Riley).
 The radio alerts the group that all across the eastern seaboard zombies are attacking the living and the group reluctantly works together to survive in hopes that the military will soon show up and save them.

-Extras on the first disc include Two audio commentaries, the first of which features director George A. Romero, actor and producer Karl Hardman, actress Marilyn Eastman and writer John Russo that first appeared on the Elite laserdisc way back when and which also appeared on Elite's Millennium Edition DVD release.
+Dimension has carried over the commentary track with director George A. Romero, actor and producer Karl Hardman, actress Marilyn Eastman and writer John Russo that first appeared on the Elite laserdisc way back when and which also appeared on Elite's Millennium Edition DVD release.
 There are a few slow spots here but by and large this is an excellent and truly informative discussion that covers the origins of the film as well as the production and distribution of the finished picture.
 There's a lot of excellent information here and the camaraderie between the participants makes it an enjoyable track.
 A second commentary (which also first appeared on the Elite laserdisc release) has also been carried over.
 The participants include producer Russell Streiner, production manager Vince Survinski and cast members Bill Hinzman, Judith O'Dea, Kyra Schon and Keith Wayne.
 This commentary isn't quite as warm as the first one but it's still an interesting listen.
 While it covers much of the same ground as the very thorough first track, it does so from a different point of view and so we wind up getting a different take on some of the stories that are told here.
 Between these two tracks, a lot of ground is covered and fans who haven't heard these commentaries by way of the past Elite releases will definitely enjoy these recordings and those who have heard them before might even enjoy revisiting them.

-Also carried over from the Elite releases is an audio recording of Duane Jones' last interview which was recorded by journalist Tim Ferrante on December 13, 1987 at his residence on the campus of the College At Old Westbury in New York where he taught.
+Also carried over from the Elite releases is Ben Speaks (16:44), which is an audio recording of Duane Jones' last interview which was recorded by journalist Tim Ferrante on December 13, 1987 at his residence on the campus of the College At Old Westbury in New York where he taught.
 As the audio plays out a slideshow of stills plays out underneath.
-This is the only in-depth interview that Jones ever gave about Night Of The Living Dead, which is a shame as he's got some fascinating insight into the film and its effect on pop culture.
-We also get an eleven-minute archival interview with Judith Ridley wherein she talks about her role in the film, memories of her time on the set and more.
+This is the only in-depth interview that Jones ever gave about Night Of The Living Dead, which is a shame as he's got some fascinating insight into the film and it's effect on pop culture.

 Ian lives in NYC with his wife where he writes for DVD Talk, runs Rock!
 Shock!
 Pop!.
 He likes NYC a lot, even if it is expensive and loud.